josmar-crwdstffng/angular/aio/README.md

 * `yarn boilerplate:remove` - remove all the boilerplate code that was added via `yarn boilerplate:add`.
 * `yarn create-example` - create a new example directory containing initial source files.

-* `yarn generate-stackblitz` - generate the stackblitz files that are used by the `live-example` tags in the docs.
+* `yarn generate-stackblitz` - generate the stackblitz files that are used by the `live-example` elements in the docs.
 * `yarn generate-zips` - generate the zip files from the examples.
-Zip available via the `live-example` tags in the docs.
+Zip available via the `live-example` elements in the docs.

 * `yarn example-e2e` - run all e2e tests for examples.
 Available options:
   - `--setup`: generate boilerplate, force webdriver update & other setup, then run tests.